 Head of the Egyptian Journalists Syndicate Diaa Rashwan.
 File photo

-During the annual Egyptian Family Iftar banquet on 26 April, President Abdel-Fattah El-Sisi assigned the National Youth Conference, which is organised by the National Training Academy (NTA), to conduct a political dialogue on the current national issues and deliver the outcomes to him.
+El-Sisi assigned the country’s National Youth Conference — which is organised by the National Training Academy (NTA) — to conduct a political dialogue on the current national issues and deliver the outcomes to him.

-El-Sisi promised during the banquet to attend the final stages of the dialogue, which is set to include “all political parties without any exceptions or discrimination.”
+Furthermore, the president promised to attend the final stages of the dialogue, which is set to include “all political parties without any exceptions or discrimination.”

 The NTA said its role is limited to organisational and logistical tasks for the dialogue, and that the academy will not interfere in its content, according to a statement issued on Wednesday.

 The first sessions of the national political dialogue are scheduled to be held in the first week of July.

 As general coordinator, Rashwan is expected to coordinate with political and union forces to form a board of trustees for the dialogue.

 The board will comprise 15 members and include representatives of participating groups, public figures, and experts.